 - Succulent Compost and Small Stones for Drainage

 The baby succulent cuttings came from another waste material craft we’ve made.
 Our Succulent Hedgehog Planter lives in our herb garden and is producing lots of baby hen and chick plants as you can see in the photo below.
 These babies can be pulled off and will happily put down roots once transplanted to their new home.

-One material used in the project that you may not have is the craft moss sheet (Amazon).
+One material used in the project that you may not have is the craft moss sheet (Amazon affiliate link).
 An alternative would be using fabric such as burlap or felt.

 How to make our mini succulent tuna can planter.